 Co-founder and Director, Lalamove

-Expansion across the world and a spike in valuation to US$1 billion in just six years of Lalamove which he co-founded and he serves as a director is Gary Hui’s crowning achievement.
+Expansion across the world and a spike in valuation to US$1 billion in just six years,Lalamove, which he co-founded and where he serves as director is Gary Hui’s crowning achievement.
 Though a start-up, Lalamove’s entry to Hong Kong’s elite and prestigious club of unicorns, or local firms with valuation of at least US$1 billion, has cemented Hui’s stature in the local corporate world.
-Lalamove is Asia’s leading intracity delivery platform, providing its service to more than 100 cities across Southeast Asia and China.
+Lalamove is Asia’s leading intra-city delivery platform, providing its service to more than 100 cities across Southeast Asia and China.

 Director, Central Development Group

 The son of real-estate magnate Hui Sai-fun, Julian Hui oversees privately-owned Central Development’s portfolio of commercial and residential properties.
 The company began in the early 1950s, redeveloping the former Hong Kong Hotel into Central Building; today Hui is an Independent Non-Executive Director of Mandarin Oriental Hotel Group.
 He gained notoriety for his high-profile marriages, first to Pansy Ho, and now to former actress Michelle Reis.